nishathakurdev/CMSAPI/README.md

 #Note
-Developed JSON file raad write functionality into JSONFileDataSource branch
+Developed JSON file CRUD opration into JSONFileDataSource branch

-# ASP.NET Core Contact Web Api with Entity Framework , SQLite & Swagger.
+# ASP.NET Core Contact Web Api with Entity Framework , JSON file, SQLite & Swagger.
 In this repository I want to give a plain starting point at how to build a WebAPI with ASP.NET Core.

 This repository contains: